dymmond/asyncmq/docs/en/docs/dashboard/index.md

 All Jinja2 templates are bundled under `asyncmq/contrib/dashboard/templates/`, and static files (JavaScript, CSS, icons) live in `asyncmq/contrib/dashboard/statics/`.

-To override any asset, simply place a template or file with the same name in your application’s search path.
+To override any asset, simply place a template or file with the same name in your application's search path.
 This lets you rebrand, restyle, or extend the dashboard without touching the core code.

 * **Templates** are located in `asyncmq/contrib/dashboard/templates/`.